 Bellingham is a charming university town that's just large enough to have plenty to see and do, but not so large that it has lost its unique atmosphere.
 Bellingham is a city that values its outdoor spaces, the environment (don't forget to recycle), and its laid-back vibe.

-Visitors to the city should delve into the city’s outdoor spaces as they’re fantastic — keep it local and explore a park in the city, or branch out and take a whale watching tour in the nearby San Juan Islands, or go skiing or hiking at nearby Mt.
+Visitors to the city should immerse themselves in the city’s outdoor spaces as they’re fantastic—keep it local and explore a park in the city, walk along the bay, or branch out and take a whale watching tour in the nearby San Juan Islands.
+In winter you can go skiing on nearby Mt.
 Baker.
-Bellingham has plenty of dining and cultural spots to enjoy, including the Mt.
-Baker Theatre and Whatcom Museum of History and Art.
-If you like a little bit of history added into the mix, visit the Fairhaven Historic District within the city limits of Bellingham, but with its own thing going on.